FeralAI/GP2040/www/README.md

 ## Development

-The `build-web-py` is used to build the React application and regenerate the embedded version in `lib/httpd/fsdata.c`.
+The `build-web.py` script is used to build the React application and regenerate the embedded data in `lib/httpd/fsdata.c`.
 The `makefsdata` tool that performs the conversion doesn't set the correct `#include` lines for our use.
 This script will fix this issue.

 The lwIP lib in Wiz-IO Pico PlatformIO platform doesn't include the `makefsdata` source.
 A precompiled version for Windows and Unix are included in the `tools` folder.

-Use JPG and PNG files for images, SVG file support requires modification that I haven't done.
+Use JPG and PNG files for images, SVG file support requires modification to the lwIP library that hasn't been completed.

+## Web API

 ## References